dynamodb-toolbox/dynamodb-toolbox/README.md

 | execute | `boolean` | Enables/disables automatic execution of the DocumentClient method (default: *inherited from Entity*) |
 | parse | `boolean` | Enables/disables automatic parsing of returned data when `autoExecute` evaluates to `true` (default: *inherited from Entity*) |

+**NOTE:** The `BatchWriteItem` does not support conditions or return deleted items. *"BatchWriteItem does not behave in the same way as individual PutItem and DeleteItem calls would.
+For example, you cannot specify conditions on individual put and delete requests, and BatchWriteItem does not return deleted items in the response."* ~ [DynamoDB BatchWriteItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)

 ```javascript
 const result = await Default.batchWrite(
   [